Terry Labonte: Hendrick Motorsports

 Terry Labonte at Richmond in 1998.

-After leaving Hagan Racing in 1993, Terry Labonte was signed to Hendrick Motorsports in 1994, where he began driving the No. 5 Kellogg's Chevrolet Lumina.
+After leaving Hagan Racing in 1993, Labonte was signed to Hendrick Motorsports in 1994, where he began driving the No. 5 Kellogg's Chevrolet Lumina.
 In 1995, the team switched to Chevrolet Monte Carlos and won three races including the fall Goody's 500 event at Bristol, where the front of Labonte's car was wrecked after Dale Earnhardt crashed into him in the final lap.
-In 1996, he broke Richard Petty’s streak for consecutive races after winning at North Wilkesboro.
+In 1996, he broke Richard Petty's streak for consecutive races after winning at North Wilkesboro.
 Despite only two victories, Labonte went on to win the championship, a record-setting twelve years after his first.
 Driving with a broken hand during the last two races of the season, Labonte and his younger brother Bobby were able to perform a dual victory lap at Atlanta Motor Speedway in the last race of the season; Bobby won the race and Terry won the championship on this race, making it the only time a driver and his sibling won the race and the championship at the same time.

 Labonte posted twenty top-ten finishes in 1997 and collected his only win of the season at the fall race at Talladega Superspeedway.
 In 1998, it was the final season to have Labonte's trademark mustache, where he went on to win the Pontiac Excitement 400 and finished ninth in points.
-With a win at his home track at Texas Motor Speedway and in the Sprint All-Star Race XV in 1999, Labonte finished twelfth in points, the first time he had finished outside the top-ten since 1993.
+With a win at his home track at Texas Motor Speedway and in the Sprint All-Star Race XV in 1999, Labonte finished 12th in points, the first time he had finished outside the top-ten since 1993.

 Labonte shaved his mustache off in 1999, where his most famous race was the 1999 Goody's Headache Powder 500 at Bristol.
 He was involved in one of the most infamous and controversial NASCAR finishes ever, when he was spun out by a lapped Darrell Waltrip while leading with ten laps to go when he slowed the field under caution.
 Labonte pitted for four tires and quickly recovered and was leading with one lap remaining.
 However, Dale Earnhardt, who was in second at the time, wrecked Labonte half-way to the checkered flag and won.
 Labonte finished 8th while wrecking.
 In victory lane, Dale Earnhardt maintained that it wasn't on purpose.
 In a post-race interview, Labonte didn't buy Earnhardt's excuses, angrily stating "[Earnhardt] never intends to take anybody out...it just happens that way."